-If you’re a small business or a business trying to scale, financial procedures, reporting, and forecasting can seem like a nightmare.
+Financial tasks can be overwhelming for small or growing businesses.
+Procedures, reporting, and forecasting can often feel like a bad dream.
 Fractionalized CFOs help you respond to these problems and more, ensuring you can execute your goals and position yourself for sustained financial success.

 However, you might have questions about the difference between a controller and a CFO.
 You might also wonder what makes a CFO and a fractionalized CFO different.
 This blog discusses those differences and examines what duties fractionalized CFOs fulfill for businesses.

 At Fully Accountable, our full-service team of accountants, CFOs, and data analysts can help you achieve sustainable growth.
 Continue reading to learn more about what a fractionalized CFO can do for your business and how to choose the right team for your financial framework or small business financial management struggles.

 What Are the Differences Between a Fractional CFO and a Controller?